Hoikas/UruManifest/README.md

 need to manually install the `dataclasses` backport from Python 3.7 by executing `pip3 install dataclasses`.

 Additionally, to build a Python.pak for your shard, you will need to have the version of Python used by Uru itself.
-For H-uru based Uru clients, this is Python 3.8.
-For Cyan's Myst Online: Uru Live, this is currently Python 2.3.
+For H-uru based Uru clients, this is Python 3.8 (or higher).
+For Cyan's Myst Online:
+Uru Live, this is currently Python 2.3.
 No additional modules or extensions are needed for this version of Python.

 ## Getting Started
 UruManifest uses a configuration file to facillitate iteration.
 To generate a default configuration